sean-maclane/cpsc-449-group-c-project/RUNBOOK.md

     /etc/pam.d/common-session
     /etc/pam.d/common-session-noninteractive

 Restart PC

 -------------
 Orchestration
 -------------

-Orchestration will be carries out with foreman.

-Before carrying out orchestration, the PROCFILE has to be updated with the caddy command.
+Orchestration will be carried out with foreman.
+Before carrying out orchestration, the `Procfile` has to be updated with the caddy command.

 Contents of the PROCFILE:

     main_test: gunicorn3 -w 4 -b 127.0.0.1:8000 --access-logfile gunicorn3_main main:app
-caddy: ulimit -n 8192 && caddy
+    caddy_lbt: ulimit -n 8192 && caddy

-Orchestration can now be run like, which starts all processes
+Orchestration can now be run like, which starts all processes:

-$ foreman start -m all=1
+    $ foreman start -m main_test=3,caddy_lbt=1